 Matter & Interactions web site includes lists of items for desktop experiments on electrostatics, circuits, and magnetism; weblink to Bruce Sherwood's two distance graduate courses at North Carolina State University for physics teachers.
 Bruce Sherwood and Ruth Chabay do physics education research .

-Spiral Physics by Paul D'Alessandris, Monroe Community College, is a wealth of free online research-based conceptual/quantitative activities for calculus-based physics and algebra-based physics.
-Dwain Desbien, an expert modeler at Estrella Mountain Community College, uses Spiral Physics extensively.
+SPIRALPhysics by Paul D'Alessandris, Monroe Community College, is a wealth of free online research-based conceptual/quantitative activities for calculus-based physics and algebra-based physics.
+Dwain Desbien, an expert modeler at Estrella Mountain Community College, uses SPIRALPhysics extensively.
+An intro by Paul -- excellent! .pdf

-ISLE (investigative science learning environment) is a model-based instructional method developed by Eugenia Etkina and Alan Van Heuvelen at Rutgers University for physics courses for prospective teachers, science majors, and physics/engineering majors.
+ISLE (investigative science learning environment) is super-compatible with Modeling Instruction.
+It was developed by Eugenia Etkina and Alan Van Heuvelen at Rutgers University for physics courses for prospective teachers, science majors, and physics/engineering majors.
 ISLE is based on Eugenia's Ph.D. work in Russia and Alan's multiple representations that resulted from his sabbatical with David Hestenes.
 Eugenia contributed the method of instruction - going from observations to models, to predictions, to testing.
 ISLE is similar to Modeling Instruction but has less emphasis on discourse.

 Scientific Abilities: model-based activities & labs, rubrics, multiple representations, video problems, research papers by the Rutgers University PER group.